mrRob0to/mrRob0to.github.io/whoami.md

 * **IT @ NYU Tandon School of Engineering**
 * **SATCOM Operator @ United States Marine Corps Reserve**

 Hey!
-I'm Rob a mechanical keyboard lover <3 and programmer.
+I'm Rob a mechanical keyboard lover <3 and programmer.<br/>
-Most of my post are about pentesting and 1337 hax0r stuff, on which I am currently pursuing the OSCP cert.
+Most of my post are about pentesting and 1337 hax0r stuff, on which I am currently pursuing the OSCP cert.<br/>
-Back in the day I worked on Super High Frequenecy satellite terminals, freelanced photography, and was co-owner to a Juice Bar.
+Back in the day I worked on Super High Frequenecy satellite terminals, freelanced photography, and was co-owner to a Juice Bar.<br/>
 Now in my free time you can find me pentesting VMs on HackTheBox, and conducting independent security research on HackerOne and BugCrowd.